 Graduate School Abroad

-If you have considered attending graduate school abroad, there are some important things to consider before applying:
+If you have considered attending graduate school abroad, there are some important things to consider before applying.
+Please note that the RIT Education Abroad office does not assist students with applying for international graduate school.
+The resources below are provided simply as a starting point.

 Accreditation is the process of assessment and recognition of the quality of a higher education institution.
 The purpose of accreditation is to ensure that diverse higher education institutions maintain the same standards in their academic programs.
-Just as if you were attending graduate school in the United States, you should make sure that the institution that you are attending abroad is accredited to grant the degree that you are seeking.
+Just as if you were attending graduate school in the United States, you should ensure that the institution you are attending abroad is accredited to grant the degree you seek.

-The World Higher Education Database has a search engine that allows you to quickly check to see if the institution you are interested in is accredited.
+The World Higher Education Database has a search engine that lets you quickly check to see if the institution you are interested in is accredited.
 You can also search institutions by country or field.

 Value of the Degree